t-clark04/Clark-Data-Science-Portfolio/TidyData-Project/README.md

 ![Getting Started 1](data/Getting_Started_1.png)

-Paste the following link into the box in the center of the page and press enter on the keyboard: https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/TidyData-Project.
+Paste the following link into the box in the center of the page and hit enter on the keyboard: https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/TidyData-Project.

 The project files have now been downloaded to your computer as a zip file.
 Locate the zip file in your Downloads folder: